nasirnjs/hashicorp-vault/vault-cluster.md

 EOF

 =========================================
-Run this each vault server
+Run this each script each vault server

 ```
 sudo chmod 0644 /lib/systemd/system/vault.service